 - oxygen via a face mask or another way

 - positive pressure ventilation to deliver oxygen to the lungs

 - vitamin therapy

 - hemodialysis with bicarbonate

 Individuals who experience lactic acidosis while exercising can stop what they are doing, rehydrate by drinking water, and rest.

-For some people, lactic acidosis is a temporary condition that can be treated successfully.
-For others, treatment may be complicated if lactic acidosis is part of other health conditions.
-Then, successful treatment will depend on management of their other health complications.
+For some people, lactic acidosis is a temporary condition that they can treat successfully.
+However, it may be more complicated if lactic acidosis is part of other health conditions.
+In this case, successful treatment will depend on the management of their other health complications.

 Complications of untreated lactic acidosis include: